Explained: Joe Biden Won't Run For Re-Election. What Happens Next?

 Advertisement

-Following that debacle, states more widely embraced the primary process and conventions have become well-oiled affairs whose outcomes are known in advance since they are determined by the primaries.
+Following that debacle, states more widely embraced the primary process and conventions have become well-oiled affairs whose outcomes are effectively known in advance.

-Immediately after the debate, Democrats had circled their wagons around Biden, at least when speaking on the record.
+Immediately after Biden's disastrous performance against Trump in a June 27 debate, which supercharged the concerns over his age and ability to beat the Republican at the polls, Democrats had circled their wagons around the president -- at least when speaking on the record.

 All of that dissolved as time went on, with increasingly senior party leaders publicly questioning the viability of the incumbent's candidacy.